 Those who want to become a "Norm" at a local watering hole need to look no further than The Old Nick, an open and LGBTQ friendly pub, where there are 14 beers on tap, a patio, and an award-winning weekend brunch.

 Affectionately known as "Queer West" to insiders, this neighbourhood runs along the pulse of Queen Street West between Roncesvalles Avenue and Trinity Bellwoods.
 Many consider it the Village’s younger, cooler, offshoot with no solely "gay-focused" venues, but a plethora of events and destinations that attract a variety of open-minded people from the LGBTQ+ community and beyond.

 To stay up to date on events and activities in this vibrant community check out Queer West to get all the latest happenings in the neighbourhood.
-For a fun night out consider visiting popular bars like The Beaver, Apartment 200 for that house party feeling without the clean up or awkward small talk, or The Yukon and Lipstick & Dynamite.
+For a fun night out consider visiting popular bars like The Beaver, Apartment 200 for that house party feeling without the clean up or awkward small talk, or Lipstick & Dynamite.

 Like any trip to the beach, this neighbourhood has a laid back and family-focused vibe that people have come to appreciate.
 Recent gentrification of the neighbourhood has drawn in numerous people who wish to live and run their businesses in converted factories and enjoy the nightlife around them outside of the hustle and bustle of downtown proper.

 Access to trendy and touristy destinations like the boardwalk at Ashbridges Bay are enough to make even a short walk on a sunny summer afternoon feel like a mini vacation.
 Popular watering holes like WAYLA Bar and Lounge host a number of queer-themed nights like Daddy Next Door.